ldelossa/sway-fzfify/README.md

 Opens an FZF window containing all workspaces.
 Selecting a workspace will move it to the currently focused output (screen/monitor/electron gun)

+### sway-dmenu

+Opens an FZF window with a list of discovered desktop apps.
+Selecting an application will launch it in it's own subshell and exit fzf.

+Currently, .desktop field codes such as %F and %U are stripped from the final command executed.

 ## Demo